suve/vrms-rpm/README.md

 ### Building it on your own: dependencies

-- bash, since 'tis a shell script
+- *bash*, since 'tis a shell script

-- grep, for all that nifty pattern matching
+- *grep*, for all that nifty pattern matching

-- gettext, for handling multiple languages
+- *gettext*, for handling multiple languages

-- make, for simplifying the build & install process
+- *make*, for simplifying the build & install process

 ### Building